talk2rajeev/teamwork/README.md

 # Teamwork
 This project is not an unique idea, It solves what is already soved but in a simpler way.
-This project help in managaging taks, work items assigned to a member in the team.
-It helps in tracking all the team members work status.
+This project help in tracking the progress of work.
+It helps in distributing tasks, managaging taks in the team.
+It helps in tracking the status.

 This project is a full-stack project.
 It uses **Node** as server side programing, **React** as client side programming, **Jest** for Unit test and **Cypress** for E2E testing.